-Ontological Inertia: Intererestingly, Time Travel apparently shunts you to an alternate timeline, and you keep existing regardless of potential paradox.
+Ontological Inertia: Interestingly, Time Travel apparently shunts you to an alternate timeline, and you keep existing regardless of potential paradox.
 One of the remarkably few games featuring time travel to do this.

 The Light Warriors are returned to their own time (and forget the whole ordeal) in the remakes.

 Random Encounters: It gets ridiculous in one path of the Cavern of Earth, where you have to fight a troop of one to four Giants every step!
 Appropriately named the "Giant's Cave", it is great for leveling, and, like the Peninsula of Power, was left in every subsequent version.

 There are squares in many dungeons that will always trigger an encounter when you step on them.
 Sometimes the encounter will be a Boss in Mook Clothing, especially if the square is right in front of a chest with a particularly important item (they did this instead of using a Chest Monster).
-In the Temple of Fiends Revisited, you can fight against the four fiends an unlimited number of times in this fashion as well, not that you'd really want to since they give single-digit EXP and gold.
+In the Chaos Shrine Revisited, you can fight against the Four Fiends an unlimited number of times in this fashion as well, not that you'd really want to since they give single-digit EXP and gold.